jrsouth-texas/RepData_PeerAssessment1/PA1_South.md

 colnames(totalDays) <- c("tDate", "tSteps")
 ```

-We can now plot this a histogram against the frequency of the numebr of steps taken on any given day.
+We can now plot this a histogram against the frequency of the number of steps taken on any given day.

 ```r